Ickaser/car-graph-viz/README.md

     * `"coords"` for XY coordinates
     * `"connect"` for a list of connected points.
     * `"capacity"` for an int, indicating max number of cars in the node.
 Used only with lanes implementation.
     * `"population"` for a list of Positions of the cars which are on the node.
-Used only with lanes implementation
+Used only with lanes implementation.
 * `graph.edges`: A dictionary of dictionaries.
     * Access an edge with a tuple of the two points connected (in either order),
     * Access an edge's attributes with string key: